Does not reduce your chance of getting an STI

 Doesn’t work as well if you have given birth

-You must leave it in for 6 hours after sex
+Needs to stay in for 6 hours after sex

 More About the Cervical Cap

 The cervical cap is a silicon thimble-shaped cup that you put in the vagina to cover the cervix (the opening of your uterus).
+It comes in 3 sizes and you will need a prescription to get one.
+Your clinician will give you an exam and tell you which size is best for you.
+One in, it works right away.
 It blocks sperm from getting into the uterus.
-To increase efficacy of the cervical cap, it should be used with spermicide to kill sperm.
+To increase the efficacy of the cervical cap, it should be used with spermicide to kill sperm.

 How to Use the Cervical Cap

-- You can put it in several hours before sex – it doesn’t need to interrupt the heat of the moment
+- You can put it in several hours before sex.
+It doesn’t need to interrupt the heat of the moment.

-- You need to have it with you
+- You need to have it with you.

-- You must leave it in place for at least 6 hours after the last time you have sex – it can stay in up to 48 hours
+- You must leave it in place for at least 6 hours after the last time you have sex.
+It can stay in up to 48 hours.

-- After taking it out, wash it with soap and water and let it dry
+- After taking it out, wash it with soap and water and let it dry.

-- Check it for small holes or tears before and after you use it
+- Check it for small holes or tears before and after you use it.

 Put spermicide in both sides of the cervical cap and spread some around the rim.
 Find your cervix with your fingers.
 Use your fingers to place the cap in your vagina, totally covering your cervix.

-- You and your partner shouldn’t be able to feel it
+- You and your partner shouldn’t be able to feel it.

-- Can be used while breastfeeding
+- It can be used while breastfeeding.

 Side Effects and Limitations

-- Spermicide may irritate the vagina or lead to urinary tract infections
+- Spermicide may irritate the vagina or lead to urinary tract infections.

-- Cannot use if on your period
+- You cannot use it when on your period.

 - You must have it with you and be able to put it in!